 Penalty: the regulation 1.15 penalty.

+[Regulation 6.20 inserted in Gazette 24 Aug 2007 p.
+4276.]

 6.21.
 Applications for registration

 (1) An application for registration in respect of one or more classes of high risk work must be made to the Commissioner in an approved form and be accompanied by the application fee set out in Schedule 6.4.